wb63318/Api_Gen_2/docs/routes/mutation.md

 # GraphQl

 ### Mutations
-In order to generate a mutation with CAI, we need to use the `[Mutation]` annotation
+In order to generate a mutation with CAI, we need to use the `[Mutation]` attribute
 ```c#
 [Mutation<T>(mutationName)]
 ```